arteedecco/conversations-ssurl-generator/README.md

 Please report any bugs.

 ## Revisions
+- Fixed bug with `bvproductId` parameter which had a typo previously in the generated URL: `vproductId` (missing the leading 'b' char)
 - Added detection of empty fields for data injection pairs, only enable the "Add" button if both Question and Answer text input fields contain content (not blank)
 - Fixed form element labels
 - Only allow users to enter unique data pairs to inject.
 In other words we don't want users entering duplicate `question=value` combinations since all submission form quesiton ids are unique